Bolventor: Church

 The former Holy Trinity Church that lies to the east of the hamlet closed some years ago.
 A mile from Bolventor there was a chapel of St Luke (from the 13th to the early 16th century): the font is now at the church of Tideford.
 Bolventor parish was established in 1846 (before that date the village was in St Neot parish; the new parish was made up of parts of St Neot, Altarnun and Cardinham parishes) but has now been merged with Altarnun.

-1945 Air Disaster
+1945 air disaster

-On 14 September 1945 a Royal Air Force Handley Page Halifax Mk VII (PN305) was operating a flight from RAF Tarrant Rushton, Dorset to Lajes Field, Azores, Portugal.
+On 14 September 1945 a Royal Air Force Handley Page Halifax Mk VII (PN305) was operating a flight from RAF Tarrant Rushton, Dorset, to Lajes Field, Azores, Portugal.
 During the flight an electrical failure occurred causing a dingy inside the wing to inflate dislodge from stowage.
 The dingy wrapped around the tail assembly and the aircraft went into a nose dive, crashing into the Priddacombe area of Bolventor.
-All 21 onboard, seven crew and fourteen passengers died in the crash.
+All 21 on board, seven crew and fourteen passengers, died in the crash.